Skip to navigation Skip to main content

 In-Memory Cache

 To prevent duplicate work and improve build performance, repeated calls to the same source image (remote or local) with the same options will return a cached results object.
 If a request in-progress, the pending promise will be returned.
 This in-memory cache is maintained across builds in watch/serve mode.
-If you quit Eleventy, the in-memory cache will be lost.
+If you quit Eleventy, the in-memory cache will be discarded.

 • The source image file size changes (on local image files)